unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 The source code for the sample app can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/SliderApp).

-> [!TIP]
-> Although it's important to use the `CancellationToken` to enable cancellation of Commands while they're being executed, this parameter is not mandatory, and Commands will work regardless.

 To learn more about Commands read the Commands section in [this article](xref:Overview.Reactive.InApps#commands).